MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

 ## 6. Stop the proxy process safely

-When you no longer require the proxy to be running you should always end the proxy process safely.
+When you no longer require the proxy to be running, you should always end the proxy process safely.

 To safely end the proxy process: